-Fact: A personal loan can be your best friend when you need funds for home renovation and decoration.
-Contrary to what you might have heard, getting a personal loan for this purpose is far from frivolous—investing in the layout and design of your home can increase its resale value, putting money back in your pocket.
+Fact: A personal loan could be your best friend when you need funds for home renovation and decoration.
+Contrary to what you might have heard, getting a personal loan for this purpose could be a tool that potentially improves its resale value.

 For homeowners who have built up significant equity in their home and are planning a major renovation, a home equity loan is another financing option.
 If you owe $200,000 on a home valued at $500,000, for instance, you can apply for a home equity loan of $300,000.
-But for newer homeowners with little equity in their home, or those interested in smaller projects like a one-room remodel, a personal loan is a better choice.
+But for newer homeowners with little equity in their home, or those interested in smaller projects like a one-room remodel, a personal loan could be an option to consider.

 Myth: Auto loans are a waste of money.

 Fact: Not necessarily.
 Only you can determine which expenses make sense for your budget and lifestyle.
-In 2016, the average monthly payment for a new car loan was $495, with a loan term of 68 months ($33,660 total).
+In 2020, the average monthly payment for a new car loan was $576 and the average loan term was 69 months.
 That’s not exactly spare change.
 There are ways to keep costs down, however.

-If you buy an electric car, you’ll save money on gas ($1,267.50 each year) and say goodbye to oil changes forever.
-And don’t forget to factor in the tax credit from the federal government (up to $7,500) and possibly even your state.
-Use that extra cash to pay down your car loan quicker and save on interest.
+If you buy an electric car, you’ll save money on gas ($800 to $1,000 annually ) and say goodbye to oil changes forever.
+And don’t forget to factor in the tax credit from the federal government (up to $7,500 ) and possibly even your state.

 Today, debt is more personal than the good debt vs. bad debt debate would have you believe.
 Rather than trying to classify your debt, consider the interest rates of each loan.
 Maybe you scored an auto loan with a low interest rate, but got stuck with a mortgage with a sky-high one.
 Securing a lower interest rate is a key part of any debt payoff plan, helping you transform “bad” debt to “good.”